TsgcWebSocketClient | Client Open Connection

 ShowMessage('Not Disconnected');

-If after calling Disconnect() event the result is successful, this means that connection is already closed.
+If the Disconnect() method returns a successful result, this means that the connection is already closed.

 OnBeforeConnect event can be used to customize the server connection properties before the client tries to connect to it.